Test Center Guidelines

-Contact Disability and Student Intervention Services at 443.412.2402 to obtain an accommodation memo.
+Contact Office of Accessibility at 443.412.2402 to obtain an accommodation memo.
 Discuss the memo with your instructor and coordinate with them the dates and exams you need to take.
 If you have been approved for a reader, scribe, use of Kurzweil, or use of private testing room, email the Test Center to schedule the space.

 FOR STUDENTS FROM OTHER INSTITUTIONS

 A letter from your home institution must be emailed to the Test Center.
 It must be on your college's letterhead, be signed by a qualified representative from the Disability Services Office, and indicate that you qualify to receive accommodations.
 It must also list the accommodations you are requesting.

 Email the Test Center two weeks prior to your intended test date to confirm.

 FOR STUDENTS WITH NO HOME INSTITUTION